The War of the Worlds (1953 film): Special effects

 As recounted in an article for Astounding Science Fiction in 1953, producer George Pal realized that much of the box-office and critical success of his motion picture would depend on the quality of the special effects.
 Half the scenes in the final film involved some sort of special effects.
 A particular challenge was the creation of believable, highly realistic scale-model miniatures of Los Angeles neighborhoods and the City Hall, which is destroyed by the Martians.
 Pal noted with sadness that Paramount Pictures Special-Effects Director Gordon Jennings, who had worked on The War of the Worlds, died of a heart attack before the film premiered for the public.
 An estimated $1.4 million worth of the film's $2 million budget was spent on the many special effects needed.

 The War of the Worlds would win the Best Visual Effects Oscar at the 1954 Academy Awards.

 An effort was made to avoid the stereotypical flying saucer look of UFOs.
 The Martian war machines were designed by Albert Nozaki with a sinister manta ray shape floating above the ground.
 Three Martian war machine props were made of copper and reportedly were later melted for a scrap copper recycling drive.
 The same blueprints were used a decade later (without neck and cobra head) to construct the alien spacecraft in the film Robinson Crusoe on Mars, also directed by Byron Haskin.

 Each Martian machine is topped with an articulated metal neck and arm, culminating in the cobra head heat ray projector, housing a single electronic eye that operates both as a periscope and as a weapon.
 The electronic eye houses a heat ray, which pulses and fires red sparking beams, all accompanied by thrumming and a high-pitched clattering shriek when the ray was used.
-The distinctive sound effect of the weapon was created by an orchestra performing a written score, mainly with violins and cellos.
-For many years, it was used as a standard ray-gun sound on children's television shows and the science-fiction anthology series The Outer Limits, particularly in the episode "The Children of Spider County".
+As explained by Rubin (page 42) in 1977: "[T]he sinister power surge and resulting enfilade, was an effect achieved entirely by electric guitars."
+The sound engineers "would record the high-pitched electronic screeching and edit it down, playing it backwards as well, adjusting the volume and tone until they found the proper effect."
+Composer Stevens had created a score of the scene in which the three men monitoring the space object are attacked by the heat ray, but this music was replaced by the manipulated electric guitar sounds in the final film (Rosar page 418).
+Live burning welding wire simulated the fiery blast of the heat ray, with a blower forcing the resulting sparks toward the camera.
+The optical effect was then matted into the scenes where the Martians deploy the weapon on humans and buildings (Rubin page 34).